humera-ahmad/Scala-02-Assginment/README.md

 There are 3 different programs in this project

-1. lastElement -> Finds the last element in the list without using inbuilt methods.

-2. Table -> Prints the table of each element present in the list
+1. lastElement

+2. Table

-3. StackAndQueue -> Implements basic operations of stack and queue.
+3. StackAndQueue

+To compile: sbt compile

+To test: sbt test

+To check style: sbt scalastyle

+To generate coverage report: sbt coverageReport